KHARIKA17/GDP1/StoriesAndSprintPlanning/sudheera/Sudheera-module2-individual-log-file.md

 ![](https://raw.githubusercontent.com/KHARIKA17/NWMSU_Gaming-App/master/StoriesAndSprintPlanning/sudheera/Screenshot%20(138).png)

-- Also dicussed with Dr.Case about risks and assumptions of project and project manager.
+- Also discussed with Dr.Case about risks and assumptions of project and project manager.